kapost/http-destination-samples/README.md

 | SHA256 | Compute SHA256 signature |
 | Secret | Secret to compute the SHA1 or SHA256 |

+#### Custom Header
+The custom header allows you to configure a custom header that is sent along with all requests made to the defined endpoint.

+The header name must be in the format "X-Your-Header-Name".
+Configuring a custom header is optional and should only be used when there's an actual need for sending along some additional metadata with every request.

 #### Endpoint
 The endpoint lets you define a canonical HTTP endpoint that the HTTP destination will interact with and make requests to.